matthew-brett/docosx/flat_packages.rst

 The file should be in the ``Resources/<language>.lproj`` directory of the installer ``.pkg``, where ``<language>`` is a language like "English", "French" or "Spanish", or shorthand for these such as "en", "fr", "es".
-Can you can provide a ``Resources`` directory with the ``--resources`` flag to ``productbuild``.
+You can provide a ``Resources`` directory with the ``--resources`` flag to ``productbuild``.

 .. pkgrun::